 Furthermore, the utmost attention was focused on continuing the intentional reduction of overall organizational costs.
 Maximum management agility has been ensured above all in field projects.
-The Procurement Manual recently approved by the Finance and Audit Committee and by Management is a concrete example of this.
+The Guidelines for Management of External Funds recently approved by the Management is a concrete example of this.